Pastor Albert, a key partner in the Fund's feeding programme

 Knowledge and Understanding

-When the Zimbabwe Victims' Support Fund was started in 2002 none of those involved anticipated that the country would still be in deep crisis all these years later.
-In fact the suffering today is just as widespread and intense, and still there remain huge areas of desperate need which are not being met either by the United Nations or international aid organisations.
+When the Zimbabwe Victims' Support Fund (ZVSF) was started in 2002 none of those involved anticipated that the country would still be in deep crisis all these years later.
+In fact the suffering today is just as widespread and intense, and still there remain huge areas of desperate need which are not being met either by the United Nations or international aid organizations.

 Responding To Need

 We are profoundly grateful for the window of opportunity God has given us to respond to the desperate needs of some thousands of the most vulnerable, making a real and positive difference to their lives.
 We are also very appreciative of the amazing generosity of our supporters who, by their sacrificial giving, sustain this pinprick of light on the dark canvas of suffering.